Trustpoint-Project/trustpoint/docs/source/ci_cd.rst

     :language: yaml
     :caption: Behave template workflow

-To have an example on how to use this workflow, below there is the workflow for executing the test for `R_013`_:
+We provide an example on how to use this workflow below:

 .. literalinclude:: ../../.github/workflows/r_013_feature_test.yml
     :language: yaml